wharton/wagtailgridder/README.md

 * Wagtail >= 2.0
 * Bootstrap >= 4

-These installation instructions assume you are using Wagtail 2.0 or greater.

 # Installation

-*This installation assumes that you already have Django and Wagtail installed as part of your project.*
+*This installation assumes that you already have Django 2.2+ and Wagtail 2.0+ installed as part of your project.*

 Wagtail Gridder can then be installed like most Django apps.
 First, install it into your `venv`: